-Thus, heterostructure and evaporation design facilitates the directional transmission of sweat and cooling; however, the aformentioned design does not exhibit efficient heating regulation.
-For dynamic heating and cooling regulation, as shown in Fig. 10d, Wang et al. [67] have designed a temperature-responsive Janus textile enabling reversible one-way water transportation and adaptive heat and moisture management.
-This textile is composed of two poly[2-(2-methoxyethoxy)ethoxyethyl methacrylate] temperature-responsive polymers, (PMEO2MA) with а lower critical solution temperature (LCST) and poly[N,Ndimethyl(methacryloylethyl)ammonium propane sulfonate] (PDMAPS) with an upper critical solution temperature (UCST).
+poly[2-(2-methoxyethoxy)ethoxyethyl methacrylate] (PMEO2MA) with a lower critical solution temperature (LCST) and poly[N,Ndimethyl(methacryloylethyl)ammonium propane sulfonate] (PDMAPS) with an upper critical solution temperature (UCST).
 The textile structure, consisting of upper and lower layers with channels, enables the construction of adaptive thermal-moisture management devices that are temperature-change dependent.
 At high temperatures, the lower-end diameter of the channel is larger than that of its upper end, and sweat is transferred from the hydrophobic LCST side to the hydrophilic UCST side for rapid evaporation, cooling the microclimate between the skin and textile.
 At low temperatures, the shape of the channel is reversed, effectively preserving heat and moisture in the microclimate to maintain warmth.
-As a result, under hot conditions, the structure exhibits 50% higher water evaporation and a temperature that is 1.2-2.3 °C lower than that shown by cotton textiles (Fig. 10e); moreover, it exhibits a maximum temperature that is 3.3 °C higher than that exhibited by cotton textiles under cold conditions.
+As a result, under hot conditions, the structure exhibits 50% higher water evaporation and a temperature that is 1.2-2.3 °C lower than that shown by cotton textiles (Figure 10e); moreover, it exhibits a maximum temperature that is 3.3 °C higher than that exhibited by cotton textiles under cold conditions.

-In addition to regulating moisture/sweat evaporation through textile design for thermal management of the human body, some studies have used power generation to construct multifunctional textiles [70-71].
-Zhang et al. [70] have designed a breathable sandwichstructure material (PTFE/cobalt-complex-based super-hygroscopic material (Co-SHM)/PTFE) that enables the rapid evaporation of sweat to keep the human body in a dry state (Fig. 11a).
-Co-SHM exhibits rapid absorption kinetics, a low desorption temperature (~50 °C), and high water uptake (4.6 g g-1) (Fig. 11b).
+In addition to regulating moisture/sweat evaporation through textile design for thermal management of the human body, some studies have used power generation to construct multifunctional textiles.
+[70-71] Zhang et al. [70] have designed a breathable sandwich-structure material (PTFE/cobalt-complex-based super-hygroscopic material (Co-SHM)/PTFE) that enables the rapid evaporation of sweat to keep the human body in a dry state (Figure 11a).
+Co-SHM exhibits rapid absorption kinetics, a low desorption temperature ($\approx\!50\,$ °C), and high water uptake (4.6 g g $^{-1}$) (Figure 11b).
 Under similar conditions, T-shirts with pads fabricated with the sandwich-structure material remain completely dry, whereas those without pads exhibit a visible sweat stain.
 Moreover, sweat can be transduced into energy via electrode reactions.
-As shown in Fig. 11c, with Zn and Cu as electrodes and Co-SHM as the electrolyte, the following electrode reactions occur:
+As shown in Figure 11c, with Zn and Cu as electrodes and Co-SHM as the electrolyte, the following electrode reactions occur:

+Anodic:

-Anodic: $Zn \rightarrow Zn^{2+} + 2e^{-}(1)$
+$$Zn \rightarrow Zn^{2+} + 2e^{-}$$

+(9)

+Cathodic:

-Cathodic: $2H^+ + 2e^- \rightarrow H_2(2)$
+$$2H^+ + 2e^- \rightarrow H_2$$

+(10)